El15ande/El15ande.github.io/about.md

 # <center>About me</center>

-I am a penultimate postgraduate student in [University of St Andrews](http://www.st-andrews.ac.uk/), this is my GithubPage for blogs & past projects.
+I am a final year postgraduate student in [University of St Andrews](http://www.st-andrews.ac.uk/), this is my GithubPage for blogs & past projects.

 This page is served by [Github Pages](https://pages.github.com/) & [Jekyll](https://jekyllrb.com/), framework cloned from [Jekyll-now](https://github.com/barryclark/jekyll-now).